apprentech/apprentech.io/index.md

 ## ApprenTech - Paid High Tech Apprenticeships

-So you're interested in cross-training into High Tech?
+So you're interested in pivoting into High Tech?
 Think you'd fancy being a Full Stack Dev, DevOps Engineer, or Backend Engineer?
 Look no further!

 My partners and I each have a minimum of 10 years of enterprise experience working with companies ranging in size from 2 employees up to and including Fortune 500 companies, and we guarantee we'll get you up to speed quickly, or we'll pay you!